graphql-rust/juniper/docs/book/content/types/unions.md

 ### Custom context

-If a context is required in trait method to resolve a [GraphQL union][1] variant, we may just specify it in arguments.
+If a context is required in a trait method to resolve a [GraphQL union][1] variant, specify it as an argument.

 ```rust
 # use std::collections::HashMap;